Terrestrial Time: Realizations

 TT is a theoretical ideal, not dependent on a particular realization.
-For practical purposes, TT must be realized by actual clocks in the Earth system.
+For practical use, physical clocks must be measured and their readings processed to estimate TT.
+A simple offset calculation is sufficient for most applications, but in demanding applications, detailed modeling of relativistic physics and measurement uncertainties may be needed.

 TAI

 The main realization of TT is supplied by TAI.
-The TAI service, performed since 1958, estimates TT using measurements from an ensemble of atomic clocks spread over the surface and low orbital space of Earth.
+The BIPM TAI service, performed since 1958, estimates TT using measurements from an ensemble of atomic clocks spread over the surface and low orbital space of Earth.
 TAI is canonically defined retrospectively, in monthly bulletins, in relation to the readings shown by that particular group of atomic clocks at the time.
 Estimates of TAI are also provided in real time by the institutions that operate the participating clocks.
 Because of the historical difference between TAI and ET when TT was introduced, the TAI realization of TT is defined thus:

+The offset 32.184 s arises from history.
+The atomic time scale A1 (a predecessor of TAI) was set equal to UT2 at its conventional starting date of 1 January 1958, when ΔT (ET − UT) was about 32 seconds.
+The offset 32.184 seconds was the 1976 estimate of the difference between Ephemeris Time (ET) and TAI, "to provide continuity with the current values and practice in the use of Ephemeris Time".

+TAI is never revised once published and TT(TAI) has small errors relative to TT(BIPM), on the order of 10-50 microseconds.

+The GPS time scale has a nominal difference from atomic time (TAI − GPS time = +19 seconds), so that TT ≈ GPS time + 51.184 seconds.
+This realization introduces up to a microsecond of additional error, as the GPS signal is not precisely synchronized with TAI, but GPS receiving devices are widely available.